openzipkin/zipkin/zipkin-server/README.md

 logsUrl | zipkin.ui.logs-url | Logs query service url pattern.
 If specified, a button will appear on the trace page and will replace {traceId} in the url by the traceId.
 Not required. dependency.lowErrorRate | zipkin.ui.dependency.low-error-rate | The rate of error calls on a dependency link that turns it yellow.
 Defaults to 0.5 (50%) set to >1 to disable. dependency.highErrorRate | zipkin.ui.dependency.high-error-rate | The rate of error calls on a dependency link that turns it red.
-Defaults to 0.75 (75%) set to >1 to disable.
+Defaults to 0.75 (75%) set to >1 to disable. basePath | zipkin.ui.base-path | URL placed into the <base> tag in the UI HTML; useful when running behind a reverse proxy.

 For example, if using docker you can set `ZIPKIN_UI_QUERY_LIMIT=100` to affect `$.queryLimit` in `/config.json`.